alevchuk/minibank/litecoin/ltcd.md

 # Prerequsits

 LND and it's dependencies need to be fetched.
+See https://github.com/alevchuk/pstm/blob/master/lnd-e2e-testing/README.md#get-lnd--btcd

 # Build and Install